© Crown copyright 2018

 The CSSF’s strategic direction is set by the National Security Council (NSC) which includes secretaries of state and is chaired by the Prime Minister.
 It is guided by the priorities set out in the 2015 Strategic Defence and Security Review and the UK aid Strategy.
 Its objective is to put this strategic direction into action on the ground.
 It does this by flexibly and rapidly drawing on the most effective combination of defence, diplomacy, and development assistance at the government’s disposal.

 2. Where the CSSF delivers

 The National Security Council (NSC) agrees the countries, regions and themes the CSSF focuses on and the strategies for UK engagement with them.
-The CSSF delivers against more than 40 of these strategies, covering 10 regions and 70 countries.
+The CSSF delivers against more than 40 of these strategies, covering over 70 countries.

 3. Turning decisions into programmes

 The NSC tasks cross-government Regional Boards to decide how UK government strategies can be delivered on the ground through a range of activities, including programmes.
 The CSSF programmes, and projects within them, are developed based on analysis of the contexts we’re working in, on what other donors or parts of the government are doing, are doing and where the CSSF can add value.

 The Regional Boards are chaired by Foreign and Commonwealth Office (FCO) Directors with representatives from NSC Departments.
 Individual Departments will take responsibility for programmes or parts of programmes and Heads of Mission will oversee country programmes.
 Between them, these Boards and Departments take decisions about designing and delivering programmes, including adapting to inevitable changes.

 UK missions overseas then are responsible for implementing these programmes.
 They do this directly or by using partners ranging from multilateral agencies, to national and international NGOs to commercial organisations.
 The decision on who we work with is guided by factors including value for money and who can most effectively deliver our objectives.